Vertexwahn/rules_oidn/README.md

 ## Current status

 Currently, these rules compile on Ubuntu 22.04 (other Linux distributions should also work) and Windows.
-Building on macOS is currently not working (arm64 requires a different compilation of [oneDNN](https://github.com/oneapi-src/oneDNN)).
+Building on macOS is currently not working.

-The goal of rules_oidn is not to reproduce a 1:1 binary compatible library that is equal to a CMake build.
+The goal of `rules_oidn` is not to reproduce a 1:1 binary compatible library that is equal to a CMake build.
-The focus is on a the compilation of a working library that can be used in Bazel projects.
+The focus is on the compilation of a working library that can be used in Bazel projects.
-The follwoing table compares the precombilded version of OIDN to this Bazel build:
+The following table compares the precompiled version of OIDN to this Bazel build:

 | Dependency                            | Bazel                                     | [Precompiled Open Image Denoise v1.4.3](https://github.com/OpenImageDenoise/oidn/releases/tag/v1.4.3) |
 |---------------------------------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------|